-The Mayor has also filed legislation to close property tax loopholes that allow exemptions for certain equipment in the telecommunications industry.
+The Mayor has also filed legislation to protect the property tax base by closing property tax loopholes that allow exemptions for certain equipment in the telecommunications industry.
 These exemptions have the effect of shifting tax burden to other businesses and residents.
-Recently, the Appellate Tax Board and the Supreme Judicial Court have both sided with the City on parts of these exemptions, but legislation is likely still needed to correct the issue once and for all.
+The Appellate Tax Board and the Supreme Judicial Court have both sided with the City on parts of these exemptions, and it appears as though the